shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/inventory-forecasting-services.md

 | `timezone` | enum | The timezone for which the line item is active.
 For details and accepted values, see [API Timezones](api-timezones.md).<br>**Required:** No. If not specified, member default timezone will be used. |
 | `creatives` | array of objects | The creatives associated with the campaign.
 If you include creatives you must include at least the creative ID.
 For a list and descriptions of available fields, see [Creative Service](creative-service.md).<br>**Required:** No |

-**Legacy GDLI example - Checking inventory contention for legacy GDLIs with multiple campaigns**
+##### Legacy GDLI example - Check inventory contention for legacy GDLIs with multiple campaigns

 To see an inventory contention forecast across multiple child campaigns based on your proposed targeting settings, create a JSON file in the format shown below: